 material sketch 2014 various object samples less is more material + process

 My approach to making starts with continuous journey to a landscape of blur.
 Tremendous ambiguity and thrill of handling the material makes me nervous and confused without having a clear direction.
-There is no beginning or ending in this process, but through a long and humble yet exciting roller coaster ride of material exploration, hidden spaces between my self and materials are slowly revealed and new forms are revived in organic wearables.
+There is no beginning or ending in this process, but through a long but exciting roller coaster ride of material exploration, hidden spaces between my self and materials are slowly revealed and new forms are revived in organic wearables.

 Thermoplastic, silver, stainless steel (for pin)